RickThiessen/rancher-catalog-devops/templates/consul-vault/v0.0.8/Readme.md

     + Modified Join to point at the Rancher Service Names
         * consul-vault-consul-1
     + Added depends_on for consul and registator
+    + YML Files should be indented with Spaces
+    + integer values should be Quoted '3'

 - v0.0.7 - 01/17/2017 - Rick Thiessen
     + removed the un-needed ports.